solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

 The Subject Alternative Name (SAN) is the most interesting part.
 It allows the sidecar proxy of the `reviews` service to validate that it talks to the sidecar proxy of the `ratings` service.

-We also need to make sure we restart our `in-mesh` deployment:
+We also need to make sure we restart our `in-mesh` deployment because it's not yet part of a `Workspace`:

 ```bash
 kubectl --context ${CLUSTER1} -n httpbin rollout restart deploy/in-mesh